 In its press release announcing the acquisition Google stated that it was performing 70,000,000 Internet searches per day.

 Filed under: Indexing & Searching Information

-American writer Nicholson Baker, South Berwick, Maine, published Double Fold: Libraries and the Assault on Paper.
-An excerpt appeared in the July 24, 2000 issue of The New Yorker, under the title "Deadline: The Author's Desperate Bid to Save America's Past."
+In April 2001 American writer Nicholson Baker, of South Berwick, Maine, published Double Fold: Libraries and the Assault on Paper.
+Prior to the book an excerpt appeared in the July 24, 2000 issue of The New Yorker, under the title "Deadline: The Author's Desperate Bid to Save America's Past."

-This exhaustively researched polemic detailed Baker's quest to expose the fate of thousands of books and newspapers that were replaced and often destroyed during the microfilming boom of the 1980s and '90s.
+Baker's exhaustively researched polemic detailed his quest to expose the fate of thousands of books and newspapers that were replaced and often destroyed during the microfilming boom of the 1980s and '90s.